-When it is necessary to shut down and reboot your system, the vxinstall program displays a message similar to the following:
+When it is necessary to reboot your system, the vxinstall program displays a message similar to the following:

-''' The system now must be shut down and rebooted in order to continue the reconfiguration.
-Shutdown and reboot now [y,n,q,?] (default: n) '''
+The system now must be shut down and rebooted in order to continue the reconfiguration.
+Shutdown and reboot now [y,n,q,?] (default: n)